 Is the environment safe for children?

 Much of the camp experience takes place outdoors which brings with it the possibility of sunburn.
-Since West Shore Lodge and many activities will take place in the wooded areas of Amigo Centre, there are also the possibilities of bug bites, insect stings and poison ivy.
+Since many activities will take place in the wooded areas of Camp Friedenswald, there are also the possibilities of bug bites, insect stings and poison ivy.
 Parents are encouraged to bring along bug spray and ointment for stings -- and make a point of applying sunscreen to their children’s skin before outdoor programs.

 If you should forget to bring along sunscreen or bug spray, we have a few extra for use.
 Parents and guardians should also check themselves and their children each night before bed to make sure no ticks have attempted to ride along.

-There is a lake with a beach, but campers will need to drive to it or plan to ride along with a group planning to go to the lake.
-Swimming and boating activities will only be allowed during the afternoon (1:30 – 4:30 pm) when a lifeguard is present.
-The only other time swimming and boating can be done is as part of planned group water activities and a lifeguard is present.
-This is required by the camp’s insurance policy and there can be no exceptions.
+There is a lake with a beach a short hike from Sycamore Lodge.
+Swimming and boating activities will only be allowed during the afternoon (3-5 pm) when a lifeguard is present.
 The lifeguard is certified in lifesaving by the American Red Cross and can perform CPR as well as lifesaving.
 The lifeguard is the sole authority when it comes to activities in or near the water.
 This is for the safety and well-being of everyone at camp.

 What should we bring?